ocppe/gitops-hub/cluster-config/pipelines/README.md

 ## Setup

 All setup is automated via Ansible.
-See [ansible/README.md](../../../../ansible/README.md).
+See the [ansible README](../../../../ansible/README.md).

 ```shell
 cd ansible